 How long it takes to complete the review process?

-We send a manuscript for review to two reviewers simultaneously.
-Normally it takes 30-50 business days to complete the review process.
+We send a manuscript for review to two-three reviewers simultaneously.
+Normally it takes 40-50 business days to complete the review process.
+The time from submission to publication is around 4–6 months.